Preflight Checklist¶

 the network.
 For example, on Red Hat and CentOS, navigate to

-and ensure that the ifcfg-{iface}
+/etc/sysconfig/network-scripts and ensure that the ifcfg-{iface} file

-has ONBOOT
+has ONBOOT set to yes.

 Ensure Connectivity¶

-Ensure connectivity using ping
+Ensure connectivity using ping with short hostnames (hostname -s).

 Address hostname resolution issues as necessary.